- LONG DISTANCE MOVING SERVICE OPTIONS

 However, as with any industry, there is always a chance of service failures, damaged or missing items, overcharges, and falling prey to unscrupulous and unlicensed individuals masquerading as licensed professional movers.
 The best way for a consumer shipper to prevent fraud, protect their property, and enforce their rights is to be an informed consumer who researches and hires a reputable professional moving company.

-This section is designed to help consumers research and hire a professional long distance interstate mover.
-Review the information in this section, do your homework before hiring a mover, and then you can benefit from services and experience of a reputable and reliable professional moving company.
+This section is designed to help consumers research and hire a professional long-distance interstate mover.
+Review the information in this section, do your homework before hiring a mover, and then you can benefit from the services and experience of a reputable and reliable professional moving company.

 "HOW CONSUMERS CAN AVOID HIDDEN CHARGES FROM MOVING COMPANIES."

-Between the stress of packing, planning, and dealing with the challenges of being uprooted, the last thing consumers need are unexpected hidden charges increasing the cost of the move.
-To help avoid unexpected charges, a consumer should first understand the types of moving company options available and the cost associated for each.
+Between the stress of packing, planning, and dealing with the challenges of being uprooted, the last thing consumers need is unexpected hidden charges increasing the cost of the move.
+To help avoid unexpected charges, a consumer should first understand the types of moving company options available and the cost associated with each.

 They will send a representative to your home to provide an estimate, send a team of movers in matching uniforms to do all the packing in your home, transport your goods in shiny new trucks, provide full insurance coverage for any loss or damages, and deliver quickly on a guaranteed date.
 The nationally known major van line is a good choice for consumers who don't want to lift a finger during their move, receive white glove services, and don't mind paying a premium price.

 Option 2 - Regional independent moving company and/or moving broker offering á la carte services at discounted pricing: